2008 United States House of Representatives elections in New Jersey: Predictions

+Results

 District 5

 This district contains most of the Northern New Jersey Skylands Region of Sussex and Warren counties and stretches along the New York border into Northern Passaic and Bergen Counties, including the townships of Paramus and Ridgewood.

+Republican incumbent Scott Garrett had been elected by safe margins in the past but in 2006 he only won by 10 points against Paul Aronsohn, the smallest margin of his career.
+Garrett was the only incumbent in the state thought to possibly be at risk.